jasonscomely/wheatbin/doc/law-of-the-harvest.markdown

 What is the Law of the Harvest?
 ===============

-The Law of the Harvest is a term coined in 1966 by LDS President Howard W. Hunter, though the precept was taught two thousand years earlier by Jesus Christ and in the Lotus Sutra, a core Buddhist philosophy.
+Law of the Harvest is a term first coined by LDS President Howard W. Hunter.
+The precept however was taught 2000 years earlier in the Lotus Sutra (a core Buddhist philosophy) and by Jesus of Nazareth.

-This Law is divided into seven smaller laws  that explain how the harvest works.
-All are patterned after nature and human nature.
-They should be instantly recognizable to you, because you are bound by these seven laws and they affect everything you do:
+This Law is divided into seven smaller laws.
+All are patterned after nature and apply to practically everything we do:

 - We reap what we sow.
 If you plant sunflower seeds, in a season’s time your garden will be bright with yellow sunflowers.
 But don’t expect turnips.
 Likewise, what you focus on is what you become.